Eastern Bloc politics: Creation of the Eastern Bloc

 In 1922, the Russian Soviet Federative Socialist Republic (RSFSR), the Ukrainian SSR, the Byelorussian SSR and the Transcaucasian SFSR, approved the Treaty of Creation of the USSR and the Declaration of the Creation of the USSR, forming the Soviet Union.
 At the end of World War II by mid-1945, all eastern and central European capitals were controlled by the Soviet Union.
 During the final stages of the war, the Soviet Union began the creation of the Eastern Bloc by directly annexing several countries as Soviet Socialist Republics that were originally effectively ceded to it by Nazi Germany in the Molotov–Ribbentrop Pact.
-Eastern Poland, eastern Finland, the Baltics, Bukovina, and Bessarabia, now called Moldova, were forcibly incorporated into the Soviet Union.
-The eastern Polish territories remain part of Ukraine and Belarus as of the early 21st century.
+Eastern Poland, eastern Finland, the Baltics, the Northern half of Bukovina and Bessarabia, now called Moldova, were forcibly incorporated into the Soviet Union.
+The eastern Polish territories remain part of Ukraine and Belarus, as of the early 21st century.

 Red Army and NKVD personnel began to impose the communist system in 1939.
 They made extensive use of local communists, socialists, and their collaborators to wage a campaign of mass violence and mass deportations to camps in order to "Sovietize" the areas under their occupation.
 The Soviet invasion of these areas in 1939 created local allies and produced NKVD officers experienced in imposing the communist system.
 The Soviet Union began planning the transformation of Eastern Europe even before the 1941 Nazi invasion of the USSR.
 There is evidence that the USSR did not expect to create a communist bloc quickly or easily.
 Ivan Maiskii, Soviet foreign minister under Stalin, wrote in 1944 that all European nations would eventually become communist states but only after a period of three to four decades.

 Central and Eastern European communist leaders generally participated in "national front" coalitions during the 1930s to oppose Nazi expansion.
 These coalitions were modeled upon those of Spain and France.
-Historian Tony Judt described the civil war in Spain as “a dry run for the seizure of power in Eastern Europe after 1945.”
+Historian Tony Judt described the civil war in Spain as "a dry run for the seizure of power in Eastern Europe after 1945."

 These included Eastern Poland (annexed by the Soviet Union), Latvia (became Latvia SSR), Estonia (became Estonian SSR), Lithuania (became Lithuania SSR), part of eastern Finland (became Karelo-Finnish SSR) and northeastern Romania (part of which became the Moldavian SSR).
 By 1945, these additional annexed countries totaled approximately 180,000 additional square miles (465,000 km2), or slightly more than the area of West Germany, East Germany and Austria combined.